btwonion/compactspawners/README.md

 This mod changes the behaviour of the spawner to a fully automated killing machine.
 This way mobs don't spawn in the world the drops and experience are stored in the spawner.

+# Deprecation
+This project is archived from 15/04/2024 on.
+This is caused by the bad implementation of this project and my lack of time.
+It is possible I revive this project at a later time.
+Feel free to fork or reimplement this project.

 ## Interactions

 - Hitting or clicking on the spawner will transfer the experience to your character.